In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 - Digestive enzyme (to boost digestion and absorption of what you eat)

-If you regularly listen to Flipping 50 podcasts you know as well as I do that doctors who specialize needs of midlife women are all on the same page.
+If you regularly listen to Flipping Fifty Podcasts, you know as well as I do that doctors who specialize in needs of midlife women are all on the same page.
 The research will tell you why!

 Protein 25-30 at breakfast (a little higher even), lunch, and dinner